Gunzinger/manganese/README.md

 # Test 50% of total RAM
 ./manganese 50%

-# Test all available RAM (not recommended unless you know what you're doing)
+# Test all available RAM (not recommended unless you know what you're doing [it is impossible, lol])
 sudo ./manganese 100%
 ```